rgervacio/learning-audacity/docs/applying-common-audio-effects/gradually-change-volume-level.md

     <img src="/learning-audacity/assets/images/Tools Toolbar - Selection Tool.png" />

-1. Select the section of audio that you want to fade out.
+1. Select the track(s) or section(s) of audio that you want to fade out.

 1. Go to **Effect** \> **Fade Out**.